Medically reviewed by Drugs.com. Last updated on Nov 16, 2021.

 This section provides information on the proper use of a number of products that contain fluocinolone.
 It may not be specific to Retisert.
 Please read with care.

-An eye doctor will give you this medicine in a hospital or clinic.
-This medicine is an implant that is placed in your eye.
-It will stay in your eye and will not need to be removed for up to 3 years.
+Your eye doctor (ophthalmologist) will give you this medicine in a hospital or clinic.
+This medicine is an implant that is placed into your eye.
+It will stay into your eye and will not need to be removed for up to 3 years.

 Your eye doctor will want to check your progress at regular visits, especially during the first few weeks after you receive this medicine.

 Serious eye problems may occur after receiving this medicine.
 Check with your eye doctor right away if you have a change in vision or the eye becomes red, sensitive to light, or painful.
 Also, tell your doctor if you feel an increased pressure in the eye.

 Cataracts may occur after receiving this medicine.
 Check with your doctor right away if you have blurred vision, decreased vision, or loss of vision.

 This medicine may cause temporary blurred vision.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This implant could move into a different part of your eye if the back part of your lens is missing or torn.
 Talk to your doctor if you have concerns.